fabiankaraben/docsarchive-dev/content/typescript/5.2/project-configuration/project-references.md

 # Project References

-Project references are a new feature in TypeScript 3.0 that allow you to structure your TypeScript programs into smaller pieces.

-By doing this, you can greatly improve build times, enforce logical separation between components, and organize your code in new and better ways.

-We’re also introducing a new mode for `tsc`, the `--build` flag, that works hand in hand with project references to enable faster TypeScript builds.

 ## An Example Project {#an-example-project}

 Let’s look at a fairly normal program and see how project references can help us better organize it.